 A Toyota 2000GT Super GT race car?
 You must be mad!
 The Toyota 2000GT is one of the most iconic and beautiful models Toyota has ever created.
-Its classic 60s lines and curvaceous body have seen it age elegantly, and the rarity of models have made them a much sought after car, with buyers willing to pay hundreds of thousands of pounds to get their hands on one.
+Its classic 60s lines and curvaceous body have seen it age elegantly, and the rarity of models has made them a much sought-after car, with buyers willing to pay hundreds of thousands of pounds to get their hands on one.

 You may then be shocked to witness the images in this article of a 2000GT turned into a thoroughbred Japanese Super GT racing machine.
 Worry not, as the images are purely CGI and no physical 2000GTs were harmed in the making.
 They are the creation of Luis González, 25, from Spain who has taken it upon himself to visualise what a modern-day Toyota 2000GT Super GT racing car might look like.